TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

-The next proposition captures the main interest of the $LU$ decomposition, as is already illustrated in {prf:ref}`Ex:LUdecomp:FirstLUcontinued`
+The next algorithm captures the main interest of the $LU$ decomposition, as is already illustrated in {prf:ref}`Ex:LUdecomp:FirstLUcontinued`